lucasmoten/ods19/CONTRIBUTING.md

 separately from this is within the docker-compose configuration files where an ODRIVE_VERSION environment variable should be set for the proxier.

+## Dependencies

+Third party libraries are pulled into the vendor library using govendor.
+To update:
+    govendor update +v
+    govendor fetch +o

 ## Style Guide

 Functions should take as few parameters as possible.
 If many parameters are